nodecosmos/nodecosmos_server/charybdis/README.md

-## 👾 Use Monstrous tandem of Scylla and Charybdis to build your next project
+## 👾 High-Performance ORM for ScyllaDB in Rust
 ⚠️ **WIP: This project is currently in an experimental stage; It uses built-in async trait support from rust nightly release**

 <img src="https://www.scylladb.com/wp-content/uploads/scylla-opensource-1.png" height="250">

-#### Charybdis is a thin ORM layer on top of `scylla_rust_driver` focused on easy of use and performance
+#### Charybdis is a ORM layer on top of `scylla_rust_driver` focused on easy of use and performance

 ## Usage considerations:
 - Provide and expressive API for CRUD & Complex Query operations on model as a whole
 - Provide easy way to manipulate subset of model fields by using automatically generated `partial_<model>!` macro
-- Provide easy way to write complex queries by using automatically generated `find_<model>_query!` macro
+- Provide easy way to run complex queries by using automatically generated `find_<model>!` macro
 - Automatic migration tool that analyzes the `src/model/*.rs` files and runs migrations according to differences between the model definition and database
-- It works well with optional fields, and it's possible to use `Option<T>` as a field type, automatic migration tool will detect type within option and create column with that type

 ## Performance consideration:
 - It's build by nightly release, so it uses builtin support for `async/await` in traits
 - It uses prepared statements (shard/token aware) -> bind values
 - It expects `CachingSession` as a session arg for operations
-- CRUD queries are macro generated str constants (no concatenation at runtime)
+- Queries are macro generated str constants (no concatenation at runtime)
-- By using `find_<model>_query!` macro you can write complex queries that are also generated at compile time as `&'static str`
+- By using `find_<model>!` macro we can run complex queries that are generated at compile time as `&'static str`
 - While it has expressive API it's thin layer on top of scylla_rust_driver, and it does not introduce any significant overhead